alvaromartinezconde/CV/README.md

 > Degree in Applied Statistics -> Complutense University Madrid "UCM" (2012-2019) Advanced Level Computing (SAS, SPSS, R, Python, Matlab, C ++ ...)

-> English Medium Level (B2) -> FEM School (bilingual school) 6-months stay in Canada at age 16 and another 6 months at 21 in London.

-> Catholic University San Antonio de Murcia "UCAM" (2021-present) Qualification of final degree work : Merit (9) -> "Study of 'La Liga' soccer throughout its history.
+Qualification of final degree work : Merit (9) -> "Study of 'La Liga' soccer throughout its history.
 Relationship with market shares and their possible profit.
 Study of tendencies”.

+> English Medium Level (B2) -> FEM School (bilingual school) 6-months stay in Canada at age 16 and another 6 months at 21 in London.

+> Master´s Degree in in Sports Big Data -> Catholic University San Antonio de Murcia "UCAM" (2021-present)

 ### OTHER INFORMATION